srazash/dsazig/Notes.md

 By recursevely running this function we will eventually end up with a list of moves that gives us our shortest path, from S to E.

+Always try to establish a well defined base case before moving on to recursion, it will massively reduce complexity and make the recurse case much simpler.

+There is a lot of crossover between recusion and looping, but there are cases where recursion is the better or only option.
+The maze solver is one such case where the complexity of implementing a solution as a loop would be impracticle, and recusion is the only option.

+The time complexity of a recursive function is O(N).

 ## Quick Sort

 ## Doubly Linked List